Citizens for Tax Justice: 2009 health care debate

-During the 2009 debates over President Obama's proposed health care reform package, CTJ produced a series of reports detailing the revenue and distributional effects of a number of potential options for financing those reforms.
+During the 2009 debates over President Barack Obama's Affordable Care Act proposal, CTJ produced a series of reports detailing the revenue and distributional effects of a number of potential options for financing those reforms.

-Ultimately, an expansion of the Medicare tax first proposed by CTJ was incorporated into the package that President Obama signed into law.
+An expansion of the Medicare tax first proposed by CTJ was incorporated into the package that Obama signed into law.

 Political campaigns

 CTJ often analyzes the distributional and revenue impact of tax policy proposals made by candidates for public office.
 Those estimates have been frequently cited by the media, as well as by candidates themselves.

 Funding

 CTJ's funding comes from donations by individuals, labor unions, and other organizations.